Why the Tax March is Different From Other Trump Protests

 In a year when protests have become a liberal pastime, the Tax March is unusual in both its subject matter and its specificity.
 Instead of a broad subject like women's rights, climate change or science, it's focused entirely on a single and rather narrow demand.
 It comes exactly eight years after the Tax Day demonstrations that helped kick off the Tea Party movement, on a day that is usually more of a target for conservatives' ire.

-Activist hope the protests will help push along efforts to get Trump's returns released.
+Activists hope the protests will help push along efforts to get Trump's returns released.

 "Protest will stiffen the spine of your allies, give people in Congress reason to talk about Trump’s returns again and be more willing to stand up to whatever policies are coming down the pike," explains David Myers, a professor of sociology and political science at UC Irvine and author of the Politics of Protest.
 Plus, he adds, it "kind of trolls Donald Trump, and then he almost always responds badly and says something stupid."